William Lockett1

 M, #121365, b.
 19 January 1852, d.
 19 December 1941

-Sir George William Agnew, 2nd Bt. was educated at St. John's College, Cambridge University, Cambridge, Cambridgeshire, England.2 He graduated from Cambridge University with the degree of Master of Arts (M.A.).2 He held the office of Member of Parliament (M.P.) for West Salford between 1906 and 1918.2 He succeeded to the title of 2nd Baronet Agnew, of Great Stanhope Street, London [U.K., 1895] on 31 October 1910.2 He gained the rank of Lieutenant-Colonel in the service of the 2nd Battalion, Suffolk Volunteer Regiment.2 He held the office of High Sheriff of Suffolk in 1922.2 He held the office of Justice of the Peace (J.P.) for West Suffolk.2 He held the office of Justice of the Peace (J.P.) for Lancashire.2
+He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)2 He held the office of Member of Parliament (M.P.) for West Salford between 1906 and 1918.2 He succeeded as the 2nd Baronet Agnew, of Great Stanhope Street, London [U.K., 1895] on 31 October 1910.2 He gained the rank of Lieutenant-Colonel in the 2nd Battalion, Suffolk Volunteer Regiment.2 He held the office of High Sheriff of Suffolk in 1922.2 He held the office of Justice of the Peace (J.P.) for Lancashire.2 He held the office of Justice of the Peace (J.P.) for West Suffolk.2

 Children of Sir George William Agnew, 2nd Bt. and Fanny Bolton